 Recognising the importance to engage audiences is seen in our Planner Pulse findings.
 Data shows that human connection & engagement are the most impactful values for in-person events.
 In fact, networking and relationship building are the most valuable for attendees, accounting for 74 percent of respondents.
 Connecting people to an organizations’ mission, training or education is the second most valuable.

 How can we best offer this to audiences?
-A strong event technology partner with a tailored and fully managed engagement platform like Chime Live can help planners achieve all their meeting needs from breakouts to educational sessions and networking − pre, during and post event.
+A strong event technology partner with a tailored and fully managed engagement platform like Chime Live event app can help planners achieve all their meeting needs from breakouts to educational sessions and networking − pre, during and post event.

 In-person events are dominant over hybrid and virtual